Kane scores, Blackhawks hold off Panthers 4-2 for 4th in row - WHIZ News

 Raddysh opened the scoring with a slap shot on a power play, beating Bobrovsky over the right shoulder from 25 feet.
 It was the fifth power-play goal in six games for Chicago, which had only 47 in 82 games last season.

+“Getting a great entry and goal, and following up with a solid 20 minutes, that’s huge,” Richardson said.
+“What we want to do.”

-Kurashev scored from the slot with 4:02 left in the third after maneuvering by Florida defenseman Gustav Forsling, who was hobbling after blocking a shot seconds earlier.
-Toews added an empty-net goal with 22.7 seconds left.
+Kurashev scored from the slot with 4:02 left after maneuvering by Florida defenseman Gustav Forsling, who was hobbling after blocking a shot seconds earlier.
+Toews added an empty-net goal with 22.7 seconds to go.

+“It gave us a little boost to get through that game,” Chicago defenseman Connor Murphy said.
+“It’s different playing with the lead the whole game.”

 Stalock made big stops on Colin White in the slot and Patric Hornqvist from the doorstep within 45 seconds in the third period in trying to earn his ninth career shutout, but Luostarinen’s rebound goal at 11:32 ended that bid.